Search results for

 Object history

 This panel was part of an altarpiece and was probably located on a side panel or wing of the same.
 Although Post (1933) first attributed the painting to the school of Palencia, later (1938) he was inclined to attribute the piece to the Master of San Ildefonso, an authorship that is maintained today.
 This master was active in Castile in the 15th century, so the piece can be placed in this environment.
-Likewise, a dealer (Post, 1933; Gaya, 1958) affirmed that the piece originally came from the Monastery of Santa María de la Vega, located in Renedo de la Vega (Palencia).
+Likewise, the dealer Luis Ruiz (Post, 1933; Gaya, 1958; Silva, 1990) affirmed that the piece originally came from the Monastery of Santa María de la Vega, located in Renedo de la Vega (Palencia).

 If this was its original location, the piece could have left in many ways.
 We know that the Napoleonic troops passed through the monastery, expelled the monks and stole as much as they could from inside.
 Likewise, the disentailment decrees of 1835 declared the community extinct and awarded its assets to the state "ordering their sale and the application of the proceeds to pay off the public debt" (Yáñez, 1987).
-On the other hand, Torres Balbas (1925) indicated that around 1925 an antiquarian from Alava had visited the monastery and bought the two tombs of the founders.
-Perhaps, in addition to the tombs, the antiquarian brought with him more pieces, such as this panel of St. Christopher.
-The theft that was committed in the monastery resulted in the loss of countless works of art, among which was probably this one.
-Finally, in 1948, the Fogg Museum of Harvard acquired the painting, which is now in Cambridge (Massachusetts).
+The larceny committed in the monastery resulted in the loss of countless works of art, among which this one was probably one of them.
+Be that as it may, in the first third of the 20th century the panel was in the hands of the antique dealer Luis Ruiz.
+In 1920 the piece was acquired by the Ehrich Galleries of New York, who sold it to Edward Waldo Forbes (Silva, 1990).
+Finally, Forbes donated the panel to the Fogg Museum in 1948, and it is currently kept in Cambridge (Massachusetts).

 Description